 Here’s an example of a prevention plan:

 - Situation – going on the bus or having high blood sugar

-- Anxiety symptoms – heart beats fast; sweat and feel sick
+- Anxiety symptoms – heart beating fast, sweating, or feeling sick

-- Solution – have stress ball in pocket, squeeze the ball and take deep breaths, listen to music.
+- Solution – keep a stress ball in a pocket, squeeze the ball, take deep breaths, and listen to soft music.

 - Physical activity can also often help to manage anxiety and release tension.
 Using deep breathing exercises to relax can be helpful as can activities such as yoga and Pilates or ballet fitness, which focus on breathing to relax.
 Use a visual timetable or write a list to help remind the person when they need to practice relaxation.